AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 local AnomalyDetector = ChaWatcher.DistributedComputing.AnomalyDetector.new() -- Setting to default.

--- maxPlayersTiWatchPerPlayers: The maximum number of players that each player needs to watch.
+-- maxPlayersToWatchPerPlayers: The maximum number of players that each player needs to watch.
 -- normalThreshold: If the predicted value is less than the normal threshold, then the player is considered not nornal.
 -- maxAveragePredictedValuesDifferemce: If the average predicted value difference is larger than this, suspect somebody has altered our data!